Bobachu/bamazon/README.md

 ### Supervisor
 This option is planned for future development and would allow a supervisor to view total sales by department and to also crete new departments.

+#### For help and support
+Contact Bob Church at bobachu.developer@gmail.com Project maintained by Bob Church